 It may take some time to navigate the e-Service portal smoothly while trying to submit your application.
 You may also feel stressed about completing all the necessary tasks within the allotted time.
 With the guidance of an expert, you can sail through the process more efficiently without compromising your chances.

 There are numerous benefits made available to seniors who choose to take up permanent residency in Singapore.

 The strong healthcare system and its accompanying safety nets will matter to your family as they begin to enter their silver years.
-Just like Singaporean Citizens, all Permanent Residents are covered by the national insurance, MediShield Life.
-Essentially low-cost medical insurance, this scheme helps you foot their medical bills and meet these unforeseen medical costs without disrupting your overall financial stability.
+Just like Singaporean Citizens, all PRs are covered by the national insurance, MediShield Life.
+This scheme helps you foot their medical bills and meet these unforeseen medical costs without disrupting your overall financial stability.

 Elderly citizens and PRs also have access to Lifelong Learning Courses under SkillsFuture and National Silver Academy.
-These educational schemes are meant to foster a mentality of lifelong learning in its population.
-The government encourages our seniors to stay mentally active as it contributes to their strong mental well-being, and therefore their overall health.
-These courses also become great opportunities for your old folks to meet new people and strengthen their bonds with the community, thus integrating them more seamlessly.
+These courses are great opportunities for your old folks to meet new people and strengthen their bonds with the community.

 No, unfortunately, you must become a Citizen to be able to sponsor their application.